Tomato soup is a classic recipe that works for lunch or dinner. This recipe does require getting a few pots dirty, but

 - Cook milk & onion over medium-high heat & scald milk (heat to just before boiling), then remove onion and set aside in small bowl.

 - Heat butter & flour in a separate pan over medium-high heat making a rue (heat stirring constantly until mixture thickens)

 - Combine the 2 mixtures, still blending

 - In a separate pot, cook tomatoes and sugar over medium heat for 15 minutes, add soda.

-- Pour through strainer when complete (or you can puree them in a blender)
+- Pour through a strainer when complete (or you can puree them in a blender)

 - Combine spices and remaining ingredients, cook an additional 5 minutes to allow flavors to blend.